 Step 1: Explain to students that the most exciting part of any project is when they get to show off all they have learned.
-They will have the opportunity to do this at a special event known as Meet Your Hero Day.
-On this day students will dress as their character and share with the class the contents of their bag.
+They will have the opportunity to do this at a special event called Meet Your Hero Day.
+On this day, students will dress as their character and share the contents of their bag with the class.

-Step 3: On Meet a Hero Day, students walk to the front of the class with their suitcases.
-They open them and explain the contents one by one.
-The report from Lesson One may either be read aloud or played for the class on a previously recorded cassette tape.
-At the end of their presentation, students should raise their hands for compliments and questions.
+Step 4: On Meet Your Hero Day, have each student walk to the front of the class with his or her suitcase, open the suitcase, and explain the contents one by one.
+The report from Lesson One may be read aloud or, if you recorded students reading their reports, students can play their audio recording.
+At the end of each presentation, students in the audience should raise their hands and give compliments or ask questions.

 Supporting All Learners

-Wax Museum: A fun and creative way to show off all your class has learned is by turning your school into a Biography Wax Museum for one day.
+A fun and creative way to show off all your class has learned is by turning your school into a Biography Wax Museum for one day.
 The fourth grade teachers in our building do this, and it is a special day for the whole school each year.
 Using a large space such as your gym or cafeteria, students dress as the person they researched and set up a tri-fold display board filled with all they have learned.
-Students then stand next to their board as "wax figures," perfectly still and silent while students and parents stream by them, viewing the wax museum displays.
+Students then stand next to their board as "wax figures," perfectly still and silent, while students and parents stream by them and view the wax museum displays.

-- Write and decorate a postcard giving a first person account of a great accomplishment.
+- Students will write and decorate a postcard giving a first person account of a great accomplishment.

-- Find images and create a photo album documenting important events in their person's life.
+- Students will find images and create a photo album documenting important events in their person's life.

-- Gather at least four props that are representative of something important about their person's life.
+- Students will gather at least four props that are representative of something important about their person's life.

-- Compile all items into one suitcase to present to the class.
+- Students will compile all items into one suitcase to present to the class.